 Michael Seresin was born in Wellington, New Zealand, but left in the 1960s, when sheep, not grapevines, covered the Wairau Plains.
-He settled in Italy, where he was captivated by Italian food and wine culture, and began his career as a cinematographer.
+He settled in Italy, where he was captivated by Italian food and wine culture and began his career as a cinematographer.
 Over time Michael’s interest in wine developed into a passion.
 In the early 1990s after investigating opportunities to start a winery in Italy, he became aware of the quality wines starting to emerge from his homeland.
 After visiting Marlborough, and falling in love with the Marlborough Sounds, Michael decided to purchase a home there, followed by the purchase of some land in the Wairau Valley, which became Seresin’s Home Vineyard.
-Planting of vines began immediately, followed by the importation and planting of Tuscan olive varieties and significant plantings of natives.
+He began planting vines and imported Tuscan olive varieties immediately along with significant plantings of native plant species.

-Seresin’s first vintage was in 1996 and the winery was completed in mid-2000.
+Seresin, one of the first wineries in New Zealand to operate organic vineyards, released their first vintage was in 1996 and the winery was completed in mid-2000.
 A year later, the Tatou Vineyard was purchased and land in the Omaka Valley was purchased for development into what is now the Raupo Creek Vineyard.
-Acknowledging Seresin’s ongoing commitment to sound environmental practices as a winegrower, Seresin won the Marlborough District Council’s 2009 Marlborough Environment Award.
+Seresin won the Marlborough District Council’s 2009 Marlborough Environment Award.

-Working with viticulturist João Colbett, a passionate advocate for biodynamic farming, their focus is spent on precise picking decisions, embracing acidity in order to guide pristine fruit through the winemaking process with minimal handling.
-The resulting wine is elegant, structured and a genuine reflection of its provenance.
+Working with viticulturist Cameron Vawter, a passionate advocate for biodynamic farming, their focus is spent on precise picking decisions, embracing acidity in order to guide pristine fruit through the winemaking process with minimal handling.
+The resulting wines are elegant, structured and a genuine reflection of their provenance.

 Raupo Creek Vineyard: